-RUBRIC | FILM ESSAY | 12 POINTS
+RUBRIC | FILM ESSAY | 30 POINTS

+Essay

-Essay What similarities or elements of event production did you see?
+What similarities or elements 0 2 4 6

+of event production did you

+see?
 Describe.

-0 1 2 3 What did you find most interesting about the film?
+What did you find most 0 2 4 6

+interesting about the film?

 Why?

+What learning from the film 0 2 4 6

+did you find most valuable

+that you can apply in the

+future?

-0 1 2 3 What would you have done differently, if you were to create a similar experience from scratch?
-0 1 2 3 Writing mechanics 0 1 2 3 TOTAL POINTS
+What would you have done 0 2 4 6

+differently, if you were to

+create a similar experience

+from scratch?

+Writing mechanics 0 2 4 6

+TOTAL DOINTS

+TOTAL POINTS